FabiowQuixada/isml-linter/docs/rules/eslint-to-isscript.md

 - Dependent on abstract tree build (global "disableTreeParse" configuration must **not** be true);<br/>
 - Auto-fixable;

+:eight_spoked_asterisk: **Attention:** Please note that simply applying your current set of ESLint rules to ISML templates might produce undesired side-effects.
+It is recommended that you carefully select which rules will apply to the templates.

+For example, each &lt;script> tag is treated as an independent scope, even if they are in the same template, so **let** and **const** rules might behave in an unexpected way.

+If you need to have a different ESlint configuration for templates, you can set the "eslintConfig" property in the .ismllinter.config.js file.

 ## Configuration

 No configuration is available for this rule.
 Check the [Generic Configurations for Rules][generic-config].